-focus of this case is set forth below.
-As is readily seen, other than differences in dosing,9 the labeling claims made on every Prevagen product make the same false and deceptive claims about Prevagen.
+capsules or chewable).
+A screenshot of the labeling of each Prevagen product that is a focus of this case is set forth below.
+As is readily seen, other than differences in dosing9, the same labeling claims are made on every Prevagen product.

-52. The label panels set forth below are representative of any and all labels used during the class period, as even if minor changes were made, the same false and misleading representations were made by Defendants.
+54. These label panels set forth below are representatives of any and all labels used during the class period, as if minor changes were made, the same false and misleading representatives were made by Defendants: